lilamr/catatan/belajar python django/dasar pemrograman.md

 “a data type also provides a description of the operations that the data items can participate in.”
 (Miller and Ranum, p.
 6) “These simple, language-provided constructs and data types, although certainly sufficient to represent complex solutions, are typically at a disadvantage as we work through the problem-solving process.”
 (Miller and Ranum, p.
 6)

+“Code is a set of step-by-step instructions, like a recipe.
+It tells computers what to do with data.
+Data is any piece of information that a computer can hold in its memory.”
+(Lyman, p.
+22)

+“In modern software, real-world problems become puzzles that can be solved by code—but only after you truly understand them.
+Once you wrap your mind around every possible permutation of a problem, you can write code that addresses it thoroughly, step by step.”
+(Lyman, p.
+23)

+“The best coders understand problems in terms of an algorithm—a series of steps that can be used to do a certain thing” (Lyman, p.
+24)
+“every algorithm that can possibly exist can be written in every normal programming language.
+It’s a mathematical fact21.
+Once you learn to think in algorithms, the programming language is secondary.”
+(Lyman, p.
+24)
+“in the end it’s not about the keywords and symbols you’re using.
+It’s about the processes you’re describing.”
+(Lyman, p.
+24)

+“The last and most important thing I can teach you is this: when you don’t know how to do something, immediately go to google.com and ask.”
+(Lyman, p.
+39)
+“all you need to become an expert in any programming language is a steady internet connection and the ability to read.
+Good Google queries take a little bit of practice to write.”
+(Lyman, p.
+39)

+“Most large-scale apps use all the concepts and keywords I’ve described.
+Their code comprises thousands upon thousands of lines of code, all built from these same basic elements.”
+(Lyman, p.
+39)
+“On a basic level, they’re receiving inputs (data that enters the code from somewhere else, like a user’s keyboard), transforming them (often by iterating over them, doing maths on them, or reorganizing” (Lyman, p.
+39)
+“their properties), and providing outputs (data that leaves the code).
+Every computer program can be described in terms of its inputs and outputs.
+Every programming language has methods in its API for accepting inputs and providing outputs.”
+(Lyman, p.
+40)

+“I’ve taught you enough programming basics that, with a little imagination and plenty of Googling, you can teach yourself everything you need to know to write apps.”
+(Lyman, p.
+40)
+“go build something.
+There’s no substitute for getting your hands dirty.”
+(Lyman, p.
+40)